WalaSTH/pyrobots/README.md

 ![](https://github.com/WalaSTH/pyrobots/blob/master/images/home.png)

-## Instalation
+## Installation
 This project is yet to be deployed so in order to run it you have to run the backend and frontend processes locally.

-For the backend you will need Python 3.10.12 and pip to install all the requirements.
+For the backend, you will need Python 3.10.12 and pip to install all the required dependencies.

 For the frontend, you will need Node.js v19.8.1 or higher.